 Everyone in need is welcome to visit a food bank and receive free groceries.
 Some, like the Alamosa Food Bank, use a point system where clients are given a certain number of points with which to shop for their items.
 Others, such as the Monte Vista Food Bank, prepackage the items and distribute a similar package to each client.
-Regardless of the system in place, each of the food banks tries to offer good, nutritional food options to its patrons.
+Regardless of the system in place, each food bank tries to offer good, nutritional food options to its patrons.

-The Food Bank Network's Gleaning Program collects fresh, nutritious (and often organic!) produce to share with neighbors in the San Luis Valley each year.
-Groups that participate in the gleaning program experience much more than just the satisfaction of collecting food to help their fellow neighbors.
-Spending a morning out in the fields provides a glimpse into the major driver of economy in the San Luis Valley – agriculture.
-There are opportunities to discuss some struggles that farmers and their employees face- such as working conditions and the unpredictability of harvest.
-Gleaning Work Groups also get to experience a chance to really see where their food is coming from which is an invaluable lesson for young children.
+The Food Bank Network's Gleaning Program collects fresh, nutritious (and often organic!) produce to distribute around the San Luis Valley each year.
+Groups that participate in the gleaning program experience much more than the satisfaction of collecting food to help their fellow neighbors.
+Spending a morning out in the fields offers a glimpse into a major industry in the San Luis Valley – agriculture.
+It also provides opportunities to discuss some of the struggles that farmers and their employees face, and work groups get to see first-hand where their food comes from which is an invaluable lesson for young children.

 Food drives allow us to provide a variety of goods on the shelves which allows for clients to pick from greater options.
 If you would like to hold a food drive for the Food Bank Network please call (719) 589-4567.

-Additionally, financial donations allow us to meet the most urgent need – whether purchasing food or covering gas for pick ups.
+Financial donations allow us to meet the most urgent need – whether purchasing food or covering gas for pick ups.